17neerajkr/X1R-CHATBOT-.C/README.md

-🤖 X1R ChatBot – TEXT-Controlled Virtual Assistant
+🤖 X1R ChatBot – text-Controlled Virtual Assistant

-Welcome to X1R ChatBot, an AI-powered, voice-controlled assistant designed using C language, Windows APIs, Python, and SQLite.
+Welcome to X1R ChatBot, an AI-powered, voice-controlled assistant designed using:

+C language

+Windows APIs

+Python (for speech)

+SQLite (for command history)

 It provides an intelligent and interactive command-line interface that supports: